MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 Researchers from outside organizations cannot have direct access to healthcare or payer organizations' Azure tenants.
 You will need to find a way to securely transfer the anonymized data to these external groups.

-1. [] Review the [**Create SAS Tokens**](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) documentation for setting up a Shared Access Signature (SAS) token.
-Then, generate a SAS token to allow a research team to access the anonymized data that you exported.
+1. [] Review the **Create SAS Tokens** article [here](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) for setting up a Shared Access Signature (SAS) token.

+1. Then, generate a SAS token to allow a research team to access the anonymized data that you exported.

 > [!NOTE] Note: Pay special attention to the "Permissions" section of the above documentation.
 Reading files and listing files in a container are two different permissions.